signalvine/scala-style-guide/README.md

 ### <a name='blanklines'>Blank Lines (Vertical Whitespace)</a>

-- A single blank line appears:
+#### :warning: A single blank line appears:
   - Between consecutive members (or initializers) of a class: fields, constructors, methods, nested classes, static initializers, instance initializers.
     - Exception: A blank line between two consecutive fields (having no other code between them) is optional.
 Such blank lines are used as needed to create logical groupings of fields.
   - Within method bodies, as needed to create logical groupings of statements.
   - Optionally before the first member or after the last member of the class (neither encouraged nor discouraged).

-- Use one or two blank line(s) to separate class definitions.
+#### :warning: Use one or two blank line(s) to separate class definitions.

-- Excessive number of blank lines are discouraged.
+#### :warning: Excessive number of blank lines are discouraged.

 ### <a name='parentheses'>Parentheses</a>

-- Functions should be declared with parentheses, unless they are accessors that have no side-effect (state mutation, I/O operations are considered side-effects).
+#### :warning: Functions should be declared with parentheses unless they are accessors that have no side-effects

+  e.g. state mutation and I/O operations are considered side-effects

   ```scala
   class Job {
     // Wrong: killJob changes state.
 Should have ().